Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

 The relationship is over and your heart is broken.
-You trusted him, you loved him, and you never dreamed you’d have to search for ways to forgive him for breaking your heart.
-You feel stuck, like you’ll never get over this or be happy again.
+You trusted him and you loved him…how do you forgive him for breaking your heart?
+Maybe you feel stuck, like you’ll never get over this or be happy again.

 You may even feel embarrassed and ashamed by how your relationship ended, or foolish because you should’ve seen through his lies.
 Maybe you’re scared you’ll never be loved again.
 What if you’re alone forever?
+What if you never learn how to mend your broken heart?
 Perhaps you’re struggling with feelings of low self-worth, insecurity, depression, and loneliness.

 I understand how it feels to be rejected, abandoned, and betrayed.
 It hurts.
 And, I know how hard it is to learn how to forgive someone for breaking your heart.
 It’s hard.
 But you know what?
 You’re not alone.
 You’re facing your own unique pain and heartbreak, but you don’t have to walk through this valley alone.